 Reservations have already opened, but the release date for the Ram 1500 REV is only scheduled for the fourth quarter of 2024.
-By then, the Chevrolet Silverado EV will have gone on sale and Ford will have had even more time to improve the F-150 Lightning.
+By then, the Chevrolet Silverado EV will have gone on sale, and Ford will have had even more time to improve the F-150 Lightning.
 But by coming out after its chief rivals, Ram has an opportunity to surpass them all.

-Other rivals will include the Tesla Cybertruck (if it ever arrives), Chevrolet Silverado EV, and Rivian R1T.
+Other rivals will include the Tesla Cybertruck (if it ever arrives), upcoming Chevrolet Silverado EV, and Rivian R1T.
 The Chevy is another one to watch, as it now has the boldest design of the big three electric pickups.

-In front, there is a grille with an illuminated Ram logo, and this is flanked by defined daytime running lights that form part of the LED headlights.
+In front, there is a grille with an illuminated Ram logo, and this is flanked by defined daytime running lights that form part of the premium "tuning fork" LED headlights.
 It's a chunky-looking thing, with a tall hood hiding a clever frunk.
 Along the sides, there is less to differentiate this pickup from the regular 1500, as this production model doesn't have the concept's narrow glasshouse and beltline that rises towards the rear.
-The charging port is an obvious addition, though; it comes with a lockable, weatherproof enclosure, along with charging identification lights.
+20- or 22-inch wheels in all-terrain tires are equipped, depending on the trim.

 No specs are official just yet, but the dimensions of the Ram 1500 REV should closely match those of the standard 1500 Crew Cab.
 Based on this, we can expect a length/width/height of around 232.9/82.1/77.5 inches, respectively.
 Two box sizes - 5'7" and 6'4" - are available for the gas-powered 1500 currently, so the 1500 REV may come with the same choices.